2-Ingredient Beermosa

 ingredients

-• 22 ounces beer with citrus notes (such as a lager, pilsner or Belgian-style saison)
+• 9-10 ounces light beer with citrus notes (such as a lager, pilsner, blonde ale or Belgian-style saison)

-• 2 sprigs fresh mint or basil, for garnish, optional
+• 1 sprig fresh mint or basil, for garnish, optional

 instructions

-• Place two 18-ounce beer glasses in freezer for one hour prior to serving to thoroughly chill.
+• Place 1 (18-ounce) beer glasses in freezer for one hour prior to serving to thoroughly chill.

-• Pour 8 ounces of orange juice into each glass.
-Add 1 ounce orange liqueur if using.
+• Pour orange juice into each glass (or about halfway full).
+Add orange liqueur if using.

-• Holding glasses at an angle, pour in the beer.
+• Holding glasses at an angle, pour in the beer until the glass is full.
 Garnish with a sprig of fresh mint or basil.

 notes